opendocsg/slw-judgments-backfill/2008_SGHC_216/report.md

  take all pertinent facts and circumstances into account and arrive at an order on costs which is fair and just.

-15     Applying the test of what is just and fair, the Judge found that the conduct of the appellant was unreasonable (see _Harte Denis Matthew v Tan Hun Hoe_ [2001] SGHC 19 at [35]) and that it had wasted resources, time and costs.
+15     Applying the test of what is just and fair, the Judge found that the conduct of the appellant was unreasonable (see _Harte Denis Matthew v Tan Hun Hoe_ <span class="citation">[2001] SGHC 19</span> at [35]) and that it had wasted resources, time and costs.
 The appellant was aware that the respondent had made a counterclaim even before it commenced proceedings.
 Yet it made the counter-offer only one week before the trial, and after a delay of more than eight months.
-The Judge was of the view (at [46] of his grounds of decision (“the GD”)) that to order each party to pay its own costs “would have unduly favoured a lackadaisical and irresponsible litigant, and subvert the very spirit behind O.22A, which ‘is to encourage the termination of litigation by agreement of the parties – more speedily and less expensively than by judgment of the court at the end of the trial’: _The “Endurance 1”_ [1999] 1 SLR 661 at [42]”.
+The Judge was of the view (at [46] of his grounds of decision (“the GD”)) that to order each party to pay its own costs “would have unduly favoured a lackadaisical and irresponsible litigant, and subvert the very spirit behind O.22A, which ‘is to encourage the termination of litigation by agreement of the parties – more speedily and less expensively than by judgment of the court at the end of the trial’: _The “Endurance 1”_ <span class="citation">[1999] 1 SLR 661</span> at [42]”.

 16     The Judge also referred to the exceptions, under O 59 r 3(2), to the general rule that costs follow the event.
 In this respect, he held at [48] of the GD that:

  One such exception is where a party has conducted his case ‘unreasonably or improperly’ – for instance, ‘by omitting to do any thing the doing of which would have been calculated to save costs’.
 In such circumstances, the court may order that the party bear his own costs so occasioned and to pay the costs so occasioned to the other party: O.59, r.7(1) & (2)(a).
-Thus, a party who unreasonably fails to resolve issues when he has the opportunity to do so may be penalized in costs: Chan Choy Ling v Chua Che Teck [1995] 3 SLR 667 at [23].
+Thus, a party who unreasonably fails to resolve issues when he has the opportunity to do so may be penalized in costs: Chan Choy Ling v Chua Che Teck <span class="citation">[1995] 3 SLR 667</span> at [23].

 17     For those reasons, and applying the exceptions, the Judge decided that the respondent should be awarded indemnity costs from the date of the OTS.